 What can be done to change the situation?
-It is possible to decrease the corruption level in a country through introducing various institutional reforms.
-Similar to the previous two reports, we decided to make the same four specific proposals.
+Is it possible to alleviate corruption by introducing certain institutional reforms or effectively enforcing existing institutional framework?
+Based on the findings of our study, we decided to make four specific proposals.
 In choosing these four policy recommendations, we had two specific considerations in mind.
 The first one was the sensitivities and expectations of the wider public.
 The second was the practicality and relative easiness of introducing them.
 If all these reforms are implemented, not only our institutional framework to combat corruption will improve, but also as a result of this, the CPI score of the country and the ranking will go up considerably.

-Our first proposal is limiting the number of political appointments to the high-level posts in the public service.
-Limiting the number of political appointments to only one in each ministry i.e. undersecretary position to serve as a bridge between the elected and career officials, would not only help professionalizing the public sector but also could improve the problem about suspended political appointees [$m\ddot{u}savir$].
+Our first proposal is limiting the number of political appointments to the high-level posts in the public service only to the undersecretary level.
+Limiting the number of political appointments to only one undersecretary position in each ministry to serve as a bridge between the elected officials and career public officials could improve the public's perception regarding the suspended officials who continue to receive their full salaries as well as professionalize the public sector.

 Our second policy recommendation is about discretionary or 'special funds for which there is no accountability'.
-Our discussion with experts revealed that technically there are not any discretionary funds, which are not subject to auditing and control.
-Therefore, in this case rather than passing a new legislation or designing a new mechanism, what needs to be done is to enforce the existing rules and mechanisms effectively.
+Our discussion with experts revealed that although there were certain discretionary funds under the disposal of ministers and the president, by law, these were also subject to auditing and control by the finance ministry.
+Therefore, in this case rather than passing a new legislation or designing a new mechanism, what needs to be done is to enforce the existing rules as well as effectively implement the existing mechanisms.

-If these two proposals are implemented, the EIU score will go up from 34 to 55, which will translate into a rise in the TI-CPI score from 40 to 45.
-This would then mean an upward move in rankings to 66^{th} place from 85^{th} .
+If these two proposals are implemented, the EIU score will go up from 34 to 52, which will translate into a rise in the TI-CPI score from 37 to 42.
+This would mean an upward move in rankings to 77th place.